A Dog's Journey (film): Plot

-Days after she had broken up with him, Shane assaults CJ, prompting Molly to bite him.
-While drunk, Gloria responds nonchalantly to CJ's distress and also reveals she spent all of Henry's settlement money (meant for CJ) on designer clothes, wine, her house, and a BMW, prompting CJ to leave town in the car with Molly.
+Days after she breaks up with him, Shane assaults C.J., prompting Molly to bite him.
+While drunk, Gloria responds nonchalantly to C.J.'s distress and reveals she spent all of Henry's settlement money, prompting C.J. to leave town with Molly.
 On the way out, they are stalked and tail-ended by Shane, which causes her car to flip, killing Molly.
-Shane flees the scene in a panic to avoid his arrest.
-Molly is then shown running through the same grassy field that Bailey had run through when he died.

 Molly is reincarnated as a male English mastiff named Big Dog, who lives with a convenience store owner in Pennsylvania.
-One day, CJ visits the shop on her way to New York City and is lovingly greeted by Big Dog.
-He mistakenly believes that CJ recognizes him and is going to take him with her, but is heartbroken when CJ leaves the store without him.
+One day, C.J. visits the shop and is lovingly greeted by Big Dog.
+He mistakenly believes that C.J. recognizes him, is heartbroken when she leaves without him, and spends the rest of that life missing her.

-Big Dog is reincarnated as a male Biewer Terrier named Max, who is at an adoption event in New York.
-Max avoids adoption by being hostile to most other humans, in hopes of encountering CJ again.
-He eventually spots CJ across a city block and chases her into a building, and when CJ returns Max to the adoption event, she feels compelled to adopt him when she's told that Max would otherwise be put down.
-While CJ is working as a dog walker and returning a client's dog, Max detects Trent's familiar scent down the hall and pulls her toward his door.
-While CJ and Trent greet and reconnect with each other, Max sniffs around Trent's apartment and is sad to learn that Rocky has died.